-The Veterinary Diagnostic Imaging Residency prepares trainees for board certification with the American College of Veterinary Radiology by providing thorough training in small and large animal radiology and ultrasound, with additional training opportunities in nuclear scintigraphy, computed tomography, and magnetic resonance imaging.
+The veterinary radiology residency prepares trainees for board certification with the American College of Veterinary Radiology by providing thorough training in small and large animal radiology and ultrasound, with additional training opportunities in nuclear scintigraphy, computed tomography, and magnetic resonance imaging.

 Three-year program also offers the option of an additional fourth year as a clinical instructor

 Small and large animal radiology, diagnostic ultrasound, computed tomography, magnetic resonance, and nuclear medicine

 Clinical training with board-certified radiologists and state-of-the-art equipment